-Are you eager to learn the Chinese language but still bothered by your less knowing of Chinese and have no idea about how to launch on your own Chinese learning journey?
+Are you eager to learn the Chinese language but still bothered by your less knowledge of Chinese and have no idea how to launch on your own Chinese learning journey?

-Before you get to know how to learn the Chinese language easily and efficiently, let’s talk about this ancient language together first!
+Before you learn how to learn the Chinese language easily and efficiently, let’s talk about this ancient language together first!
 What is the Chinese language or Chinese Mandarin?

 General Introductions about the Chinese Language

 It is a tonal language.

 Unlike many European languages, the Chinese language uses Pinyin and four different tones, which is called Shengdiao in Chinese, to indicate different pronunciations and mark the standard pronunciation of a specific Chinese character or word.
 It also contributes to differentiating Chinese words’ meaning with the same Pinyin pronunciation but wrote down in different Characters.
 This is not a unique feature of Chinese Mandarin.
 In the Sino-Tibet languages family, Vietnamese, Thai & Kampuchean also share this feature.

 The writing system of Chinese characters

 Different from the alphabetic and phonetic writing system of most European languages, Chinese characters are ideographic.
 Within the alphabetic and phonetic writing system, you can form different words by combining a few letters from 26 Roman letters from A-Z. It covers almost everything.
 However, when it comes to the ideographic system of Chinese characters, it works in a totally different manner.
 You wouldn’t see any letter in Chinese except for PINYIN.